robb-j/r0b-blog/content/post/trying-to-make-a-vanilla-web-app.md

 ## Conclusions

-I think it’s safe to say you can make a web app without an _SPA_ framework like react or vue.
+I think it’s safe to say you can make a web app without an _SPA_ framework like React or Vue.
 You definitely loose a bit of developer experience, but all the tools are there for you to try it yourself.
-The main loss I’ve found is data-binding and I don’t think most people would be interested in creating their own on top of Proxy objects.
+The main loss I found was data-binding and I don’t think most people would be interested in creating their own on top of Proxy objects.

 This specific app is a bit of an outlier in the whole _SPA_ debate as it’s running on very precise hardware and software.
-In this case it might have actually made sense to use something like vue.js to speed up development and avoid those event hang-ups.
+In this case it might have actually made sense to use something like Vue.js to speed up development and avoid those event hang-ups.
 We have considered this a few times!
 But in writing this I think it has been useful to explore the space and question the norm.

-Thanks for reading, I'm interested to know what you think, [Reach out!](https://hyem.tech/@rob)!
+Thanks for reading, please [let me know](https://hyem.tech/@rob) what you think!